Employee entitlements in liquidation

 Once you have lodged your claim, DEEWR will contact the Liquidator to verify the employee’s eligibility and verify each component of the claim.
 DEEWR will then notify the employee once their claim has been processed and will arrange payment via the liquidator.

-To lodge a GEERS claim, you will need to complete and lodge a GEERS Claim form.
-For a copy of the form, or for more information about GEERS, please visit the GEERS website.
+To lodge a FEG claim, you will need to complete and lodge a FEG Claim form.
+For a copy of the form, or for more information about FEG, please visit the FEG website.

 If you have any questions in relation to employee claims in a liquidation, please contact us now.